raine/anki-llm/README.md

 **Skip-existing behavior**

-By default, notes whose target field is non-empty are skipped — `anki-llm tts` is a fill-in-the-gaps operation, not a rewrite.
+By default, notes whose target field is non-empty are skipped; `anki-llm tts` is a fill-in-the-gaps operation, not a rewrite.
 Pass `--force` to regenerate audio for every matching note.